-I love to write.
-I love to work with words because there's a certain magic in them.
+I love to write because there can be magic in words when they are written thoughtfully.
 They can make life come alive on a printed page or in a video clip.
 I've written pieces on religion, politics, history, education and more.
 They've taken the form of editorial comment, essays, point of view pieces and exposes.
-I don't write "fluff" pieces; fortunately today there's not much demand for them.
-So if you want something researched and written carefully and thoughtfully, let me do it for you.
+I know the value of research.
+If you need writing that's researched and written carefully, let me do it for you.
 I'm affordable.
 And there's a quick turnaround if you're in a hurry.

 CONTACT ME: email@example.com